cheqd/node-docs/docs/setup-and-configure/interactive/interactive-installer.md

 ## Move from Debian installation to new interactive with Cosmovisor support

-For make it happens Debian package should be removed firstly.
+For this to work correctlly, the Debian package should be removed first.

 ```bash
 sudo apt remove cheqd-node
 ```

 **Please take it into account, that `apt remove` just removes the binary and systemd config.
-All your ledger `configs` and `data` will keep the same.
-But it would be nice before all the manipulations with installer to make sure that you have a copy of your private keys somewhere outside.**
+All your ledger `configs` and `data` will remain the same.
+For additional comfort, before all the manipulations with installer are done, make sure that you have a copy of your private keys, somewhere outside.**

-After, you need to rewrite `systemd`, `logrotate` and `rsyslog` configs by running installer, by answering `Yes` or `y` on questions below:
+Afterward you'll need to rewrite `systemd`, `logrotate` and `rsyslog` configs by running the installer, by answering `Yes` or `y` on questions below:

 ```text
 1) v0.5.0